First Special Service Force: Project Plough

-In March 1942 Pyke proposed an idea, which he had named Project Plough, to Lord Louis Mountbatten, Chief of Combined Operations Headquarters (COHQ) that Allied commandos be parachuted into the Norwegian mountains to establish a covert base on the Jostedalsbreen, a large glacier plateau in German-occupied Norway, for guerrilla actions against the German army of occupation.
-Equipped with Pyke's proposed snow vehicle, they would attack strategic targets, such as hydroelectric power plants.
+In March 1942 Pyke proposed Project Plough to Lord Louis Mountbatten, Chief of Combined Operations Headquarters.
+Pyke suggested that Allied commandos be parachuted into the Norwegian mountains to establish a covert base on the Jostedalsbreen, a large glacier plateau in German-occupied Norway, for guerrilla actions against the German army of occupation.
+Equipped with Pyke's proposed snow vehicle, they would attack strategic targets, such as 14 important hydroelectric power plants.
 Pyke persuaded Mountbatten that such a force would be virtually invulnerable in its glacier strongholds and would tie down large numbers of German troops trying to dislodge it.

-However, given the demands upon both Combined Operations and British industry, it was decided to offer it instead to the United States at the Chequers Conference of March 1942.
-General George Marshall, Chief of Staff of the United States Army, accepted the suggestion for Project Plough.
-In April 1942, since no suitable vehicle existed, the U.S. government asked automobile manufacturers to look into such a design.
-Studebaker subsequently created the T-15 cargo carrier, which later became the M29 Weasel.
+However, given the demands upon both Combined Operations and British industry, Britain instead offered Plough to the United States at the Chequers Conference of March 1942.
+General George Marshall, Chief of Staff of the United States Army, accepted Plough.
+In April 1942, since no suitable vehicle existed, the US government asked automobile manufacturers to look into such a design.
+With input from an international team that included Canadian inventor George J. Klein, Studebaker subsequently created the T-15 cargo carrier, which later became the M29 Weasel.

-In May 1942, the concept papers for Plough were scrutinized by Major Robert T. Frederick, a young officer in the Operations Division of the U.S. General Staff.
-Frederick predicted Plough would be a military fiasco on the following grounds.
-Firstly, he argued that Plough endeavored to achieve unrealistic objectives with the number of troops that the plan called for.
-Similarly, he argued that the small, elite division would be outnumbered and overtaken in any defensive attempts to hold an area once it was captured.
-Furthermore, Frederick concluded that there was no concrete way to evacuate the troops after a mission.
-This would have required significant troop lift and covering fighter support.
-All vehicles and equipment would have had to be abandoned.
-Finally, the plan had called for troops to be parachute dropped by airplane to their targets, which Frederick said was impossible at the moment, as there were no planes to fly the men into Norway.
+In May 1942, Plough was reviewed by Major Robert T. Frederick, a young officer in the Operations Division of the U.S. General Staff.
+Frederick predicted Plough would be a military fiasco.
+Firstly, he argued that Plough called for unrealistic objectives with the number of troops allocated.
+Similarly, he argued that the small, elite unit would be outnumbered and overwhelmed trying to hold a captured area.
+Furthermore, Frederick concluded that there was no definite way to evacuate the troops after a mission.
+Withdrawal would require significant troop lift and covering fighter support.
+All vehicles and equipment would have to be abandoned.
+Finally, Plough had called for troops to be parachuted on their targets, which Frederick said was impossible at the moment because there were no planes to fly the men into Norway.
 Additionally, significant aircraft would be necessary to drop the Weasels and resupply the force.
-Ultimately, he concluded that a small squad of elite men would not do enough damage to justify the risk of putting them into battle and instead proposed a series of strategic bombings to achieve the plan's objectives.
+Ultimately, he concluded that a small unit of elite men would not do enough damage to justify the risk of putting them into battle.
+He instead proposed a series of strategic bombings to achieve the plan's objectives.